 We have progressively reduced our environmental impacts by investing in efficient resource use, improving waste management and engaging colleagues in supporting our efforts in becoming more sustainable.

-Independent assurance of our carbon footprint (2012-2017) and data related to our use of electricity, gas, business travel, water use and waste generation has demonstrated our significant progress – since 2012 we have reduced our carbon footprint by 25% and in 2016 we were certified as CarbonNeutral®.
+Independent assurance of our carbon footprint (2012-2018) and data related to our use of electricity, gas, business travel, water use and waste generation has demonstrated our significant progress – since 2012 we have reduced our carbon footprint by 38% and we continue to be certified as CarbonNeutral®.

 To reduce our environmental impact we’ve invested in making our buildings more energy-efficient.